edenchiang/PlayWithDataFoundry/examples/ESP_with_OOCSI/README.md

 ### Data Foundry setting

-* IoT dataset setting for uploading OOCSI stream: Channel name
+* IoT dataset setting for uploading OOCSI stream: monitoring the channel and storing incoming data to the dataset
 ![](images/usecase-esp32-OOCSI-upload.jpg)

-* IoT dataset setting for downloading OOCSI stream: Channel name
+* IoT dataset setting for downloading OOCSI stream: sending out all the data coming into this dataset
 ![](images/usecase-esp32-OOCSI-download.png)